Provably Fair

 Verify a Game

-Enter the game hash from any round to verify the outcome was fair.
+Enter the game hash from any round to calculate its crash point.

 Technical Details